 2. Creating Medical Content

 As an entry-level medical writer, your duty will involve writing medical and editorial content for pharmaceutical companies, medical communication agencies, and healthcare firms.
-An associate medical writer assists with the development of various scientific and medical documents, including advertisements for drugs and devices, grant proposals, health education materials, newspaper and magazine articles, journals, marketing materials, white papers, and regulatory documents.
+An associate medical writer assists with developing various scientific and medical documents, including advertisements for drugs and devices, grant proposals, health education materials, newspaper and magazine articles, journals, marketing materials, white papers, and regulatory documents.
 Your duty will also include the management of the writing and editing of publications to support clinical research.

 3. Assisting Other Writers